caltechlibrary/library-shell-curl-and-api/README.md

 Additionally we will be using two new programs you may not be familiar with

++ sed - a automated editor (stream editor) for manipulating text
 + curl - for retrieving and interacting with content from the web
-+ sed - a automated editor (stream editor) for manipulating text
++ find - walking the content you've fetched from the web
 + cut - a tool for working with column oriented data
 + paste - a tool for putting text side by side
 + join - a tool for combining things